krishnagopika/Pretraining/003-SDLC.md

  ## Introduction to SDLC

-Let’s start with our childhood days, as kids, we used to ask our parents for everything we see but almost all of them were not provided due to various reasons.
-So, we ask our parents for approval.
-Our parents then decide if it’s good or bad by considering lots of factors.
-Similarly, there are users who seek their manager’s approval to perform certain tasks for their project.

-For Example,
-As a user, I want to send my leave request to my manager.\
-As a manager, He/ She accepts and sends to HR for their reference.\
-As HR member, He/ She can either approve (as second authority) or just make a note of it.
+Let’s start introducing you to SDLC with a packet of Biscuits.
+Yes, you heard that right.
+As we have a biscuit, we tend to wonder how it is being manufactured.
+What are the stages in the manufacturing process and that's what we are going to dive deep into.

+Firstly, there will be ingredient preparation stage, which includes measuring and mixing the ingredients (flour, sugar, butter, eggs, etc.)
+Then, Dough making process, where the preapred ingredients are mixed together to form a dough.
+Then, Dough shaping and cutting process, where the dough is shaped into the desired biscuit shape and cut into individual biscuits.
+Then, Baking stage, where the biscuits are baked in an oven until they are golden brown.
+Finally, Cooling and packing stage, where the biscuits are cooled and then packed for distribution and sale.

+And this is how, we receive our biscuit packet and we enjoy having it.
+Don't we?
-Similarly, we have different stages involved in building software applications and we call them SDLC or Software Development Life Cycle.
+Similarly, we have different stages involved in building software applications, just like our biscuits and we call them SDLC or Software Development Life Cycle.

 SDLC is a business practice to analyze and improve the software development process as it helps increase the efficiency and quality of the product as well as meet the customer expectations.